 Stegna beach is located on the east coast of Rhodes Island and has calm waters well-suited for water activities.
 It is 30 km south of Rhodes Town and feels secluded, while still providing excellent amenities.
 There is also a delicious fish tavern offering authentic Greek dishes at affordable prices.

-During your time at this beautiful Rhodes beach, set off early to explore the stunning coastline on a stand-up paddleboard group tour.
+During your time at the beach, set off early to explore the stunning coastline on a stand-up paddleboard group tour.
 Marvel at the rising sun before attempting a SUP yoga session and an early morning swim.

 Are There Sandy Beaches in Rhodes?